 An acknowledgement letter will be sent out by the Quality & Continuous Improvement Lead within 3 working days of receipt of the complaint.
+Each department should endeavour to facilitate this timeline by maintaining responsiveness.

-3.5.5 The Investigation
+3.7.1 The Investigation

 When conducting any complaints investigation St Anne's will establish the facts in a systematic way: